-Flourishing Families is the Parent Resource Guide for Children with Special Needs contains over 650 resources in San Diego County.
+Flourishing Families is the Parent Resource Guide for Children with Special Needs that contains over 650 resources in San Diego County.
 Read informative articles that offer help and encouragement to families with special needs.
-Sign up to receive our eNewsletter &/or access past eNewsletters.
-Keeping you current and connected to relevant information in the community.
+Sign up to receive our bi-monthly eNewsletter, keeping you connected to current and relevant information in the community.
 Ready to get out of the house?
-Join our online community and receive access to find fun things to do with the family.
+When you join our online community, you'll also discover fun family-friendly activities and events.

 Event & Fundraising Planner

 Are you planning a special event, fundraiser, field trip, assembly or other group occasion?
-Then, check out our 2015 Event & Fundraising Planner full of San Diego companies that offer great activities and ideas for any group event.See all articles »
+Then, make sure to revisit this page in September to find our comprehensive list of San Diego companies that offer great activities and ideas.See all articles »

 San Diego Party Planner